c038644/Git/README.md

 main.py uses streamlit for the front end of the credit rating dashboard

-app.py uses FastAPI for the back end
+app.py uses flask for the back end

 The working dashboard is available on streamlit share: https://c038644-git-main-4wr9um.streamlitapp.com/